cypress-io/v8-snapshot/README.md

 Tool to create a snapshot for Electron applications.

-## Caveat
+## Env Vars

-Current version installs OSX 64-bit version of the esbuild based snapshot compiler tool.
+- `SNAPSHOT_BUNDLER` overrides Go tool to create the JavaScript bundle used to snapshot

-In the future a _smart_ installer will pull down the appropriate one for your architecture.
+- `SNAPSHOT_KEEP_CONFIG` when set will not delete the temporary JSON config file that is provided to the snapshot bundler